 In each case, Kendra takes a global approach, looking at the possible short and long-term consequences of any decision, so that the impact of the government’s intrusion into her client’s life or business is minimized to the greatest extent possible.

-In 2018, Kendra began co-teaching the White Collar Crime Seminar at Lewis & Clark Law School with a local Assistant United States Attorney.
+In 2018 and 2020, Kendra co-taught the White Collar Crime Seminar at Lewis & Clark Law School with a local Assistant United States Attorney.